Report: Massive morale problems aboard US Navy ship

 Language prohibiting that form of punishment was placed into the current version of the FY17 National Defense Authorization Act.

-The Shiloh is part of the US Navy's 7th fleet which has been beset by a series of problems including two deadly collisions involving the USS Fitzgerald and the USS John McCain.
+The Shiloh is part of the US Navy's 7th Fleet which has been beset by a series of problems including two deadly collisions involving the USS Fitzgerald and the USS John McCain.

-Officers in the 7th fleet have faced a range of disciplinary actions and the Navy took the rare step of relieving the fleet's commander, Vice.
+Officers in the 7th Fleet have faced a range of disciplinary actions and the Navy took the rare step of relieving the fleet's commander, Vice.
 Adm.
 Joseph Aucoin.

 The Shiloh, like the McCain and the Fitzgerald, is also equipped with the Aegis Missile Defense system which is capable of shooting down hostile missiles from adversarial states like North Korea.